-Initially associations may be identified by the relationships in the description A Java program for handling a customer online transaction
+Initially associations may be identified by the relationships in the description

 The customer verifies the items in their shopping cart.
 Customer provides payment and address to process the sale.
 The System validates the payment and responds by confirming the order, and provides the order number that the customer can use to check on the order status.
 The System will send the customer a copy of the order details by email